 DFI also provides educational materials and outreach to protect consumers from financial fraud.
 DFI assists the industry and public through the investigation of complaints filed with the office.
 If you have a question or need to file a complaint, DFI is here to help.

-The DFI website has been redone for improved content and navigation.
-You will find all the useful information from the previous site, as well as some new pages.
-Everything you need can be found using the yellow ribbon across the top of the page.
+Everything you need on this site can be found using the yellow ribbon across the top of the page.
 In particular:

 DFI's mission is to serve Kentucky residents and protect their financial interests by maintaining a stable financial industry, continuing effective and efficient regulatory oversight, promoting consumer confidence and encouraging economic opportunities.